 The hike is short and only about .6 miles to the overlook.
-The trail isn’t paved but it is hardened, packed gravel and easy to navigate.
+The trail isn’t paved but it is hardened, packed gravel, and easy to navigate.

 When you reach the end of the trail you come to a paved, railed platform overlooking the section of Glen Canyon called Horseshoe Bend.
 This is the only part of the canyon that is protected by a rail.

-Those who are comfortable in their hiking ability and balance are allowed to explore other areas of the rim, away from the protected railing and crowds.
+Those who are comfortable with their hiking ability and balance are allowed to explore other areas of the rim, away from the protected railing and crowds.
 Keep in mind, you are doing so at your own risk.